pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 linter fun _image will be added here_

-Lastly, we’ve also made significant changes to the Pulumi Service dashboard.
+Lastly, we’ve made significant changes to the Pulumi Service dashboard.
 Now you can access more information to help survey your operations at a glance.

 Organizations can access some quick usage statistics at the top of their dashboards: